-The calm water of the cove makes this one of the better Big Island beaches to learn stand up paddle boarding.
+The calm water of the cove makes this one of the better Kona beaches to learn stand up paddle boarding.
 Once you’ve mastered the basics in the stillness of the inner lagoon, practice paddling farther out into Kailua Bay.
 Lessons and paddle board rentals are available on the beach, as well as surfboards, kayaks and snorkeling equipment.
 In addition to equipment rentals, facilities at the beach include restrooms and outdoor showers.

 Snorkelers will also enjoy this area.
 The beach provides easy entry into the water, with some good snorkeling outside of the protected cove and around to the north.
 Be aware of boat activity once outside the cove.

-Just across the pier from Kamakahonu at the end of the sea wall is a very small spit of sand that makes a delightful beach entry into Kailua Bay.
+Just across the pier from Kamakahonu at the end of the sea wall is a very small spit of sand known as Kaiakeakua Beach that makes a delightful beach entry into Kailua Bay.
 On weekends we often see families with young children playing on the small beach and in the shallow water.

 Because of the stunning clarity of the water in Kailua Bay, the beach in front of the pier is another good entry point for snorkeling.
 We frequently see dolphins swimming not far from shore, making the bay popular for kayaking and stand up paddle boarding.